muazzamaqeel/TeamOrientedProject---Smart-Pacifier/README.md

 - Smart Pacifier: The Frontent Project
 - BackEndService: Providing access to Sensor data, DataBase & MQTT Protocoll
-- AlogirthmLayer: Providing the capabilities for implementing Algorithms
+- AlgorithmLayer: Providing the capabilities for implementing Algorithms
 - Interface: Providing the Interfaces to the FrontEnd/AlogrithmLayer